Pay and conditions

 National Parks discount

-Employees are entitled to a 30% discount off merchandise from the National Park Centre outlets.
+Employees are entitled to a 20% discount off merchandise from the National Park Visitor Centres and the online shop

 Everybody Benefits scheme